Kia ora,

 Ownership of whenua under a covenant – and any profit the whenua makes – always remains with the landowners.
 QEII have no ownership rights over the whenua

-A woman walking through bush.
+A woman walking through the bush

 How QEII can help